25hlarsen4/Spreadsheet/Spreadsheet/README.md

 I was not able to test that SetCellContents(string name, Formula formula) throws an ArgumentNullException when the formula parameter is null because it instead threw a NullReferenceException since Formula is non nullable, however I still checked for that case in my code since we were told to in the instructions.
+Furthermore, the method header for GetDirectDependents says to throw both an ArgumentNullException and InvalidNameException when the input name is null, so I just used the more precise option of the InvalidNameException.

 # Assignment Specific Topics: